Flying Migrations and Flowing Colors

 A male Ruby-throated Hummingbird -- photo by Gary Fairhead via Birdshare.

-Recent research indicates that these amazing thumb-sized birds are capable of flying more than 1,300 miles or 2,000 kilometers without a break
+Recent research indicates that these amazing thumb-sized birds are capable of flying more than 1,300 miles or 2,000 kilometers without a break!

 Also, the monarchs are making their last rounds of the season here.
-There's a great photo chronology here of their awesome cycle from egg to larva to chrysalis to butterfly.
+There's a great photo chronology here of their awesome cycle from egg to larva to

-The Xerces Society has pointers for attracting and supporting pollinators.
-Even if you have a very small area you can plant a pollinator feeding station.
+pollinators.
+Even if you have a very small area you can plant a pollinator

 For the winter months, the Cornell Ornithology site offers great bird-feeding tips.

 Butterflies and birds give me a daily uplift, especially the ones I encounter in the early morning.
-In fact, the birds in our yard were the main inspiration for my latest fabric collection Early Bird... for Moda.
-This line and two quilt patterns I created for it will debut at the International Quilt Market in Houston next month, October 29-31.
-I hope to see some of you there.
+In fact, the birds in our yard were the main inspiration for my latest fabric collection Early

 We're also offering "Early Bird" as a limited-edition print on the shop.

-As the birds and butterflies fly south from the North Woods to warmer Latitudeslook out, look up, be inspired, and keep creating and sharing.
-Be sure to follow me on Facebook, Instagram, and Twitter.
+As the birds and butterflies fly south from the North Woods to warmer Latitudes, look out, look up, be inspired, and keep creating and sharing.
+Be sure to follow me on Facebook, Instagram, and Twitter."Happy we who can bask in this warm September sun, which illumines all creatures...."

 -- Henry David Thoreau